 2. Rating scale results

-This type of question is often found on customer satisfaction surveys, used to gain an understanding of customer sentiment about a product or service.
-It's also popular for post event surveys, to gage how much people enjoyed the event.
+This type of question is common in customer satisfaction surveys.
+It helps you understand how customers feel about your products or services.
+It's also popular for post event surveys, for instance, to gauge how much people enjoyed the event.

-The 100% stacked bar chart is the simplest option for visualizing survey data from rating scale questions.
-It’s quick to make, and presents the proportion of responses in each category quite clearly.
+A stacked bar chart is the easiest way to show rating scale survey data.
+It’s easy to make and present the responses in each category clearly.

 survey results